 - Cut the fish in half diagonally (to fit in my toaster oven).
 Place the fish vertically on the cutting board and insert a knife in the stomach side from top to bottom.
 Wash and get rid of the gut thoroughly in cold water.
 Wipe the entire fish dry with paper towels.
-Sanma is usually eaten with intestine so it’s up to you if you want to remove it or not.

-After 5 minutes, wipe the fish with paper towels.
+- After 5 minutes, remove the moisture on the fish with paper towels.
 RIGHT BEFORE broiling/baking, sprinkle both sides of the fish with salt.